pellevink/HunterHelper/README.md

 By default, ALL hunter spells that require ranged weapons will be enabled, EXCEPT Scatter Shot.
 Any newly learned ranged spells will have the auto shot activation enabled.

+## Features

+## Spammable Auto Shot
+Whenever the player casts the Auto Shot spell (e.g. /cast Auto Shot, clicks the action button, etc.) the addon will ensure Auto Shot is cast.
+The original 1.12 client will treat auto shot as a toggle.

+### Auto Shot Auto Activation
+Whenever the player fires any ranged ability (e.g. Arcane Shot, Multi-Shot) the addon will enforce auto shot to commence.
+On the 1.12 cient, if the player is not in Auto Shot mode, and has low mana, or the ability is on cooldown, Auto Shot will not start - this addon enforces this activation.

+### Range Checker
+If the currently targetted enemy is inside minimum or outside maximum range for Auto Shot, a red pane will appear in the center of the screen.
+This feature requires Auto Shot to be dragged onto any Action Bar.

+### Pet Happiness Alert
+When your currently active pet loses a happiness level (Happy->Content, Content->Angry) the addon will alert with a "toast pane" on screen.

 ## Slash commands
 /hh e[nable]|d[isable]|i[gnore] [Spell Name]